 Shelley was, in many ways, a thoroughly modern man.
 His revolutionary poem does have a very contemporary ring to it, doesn’t it?

-Posted by Stewart Ogilby on Nov 19 2011, With 0 Reads, Filed under History.
+Posted by Stewart Ogilby on November 19, 2011, With 6706 Reads Filed under History.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.